-The foliage of both varieties changes colour in autumn – the former to a coppery brown, the latter to a richer red.
+The foliage of both varieties changes colour in autumn – the former to a coppery brown, the latter to a warmer, richer red.
 Crucially, though, both are also marcescent meaning these leaves remain until the new year’s growth starts appearing in early May.
 So although there is some loss, the change in colour and that delicate appearance offer excellent compensation.
 Indeed, this is why people choose either variety.